gamtiq/numgen/README.md

 [![Build Status](https://travis-ci.org/gamtiq/numgen.png)](https://travis-ci.org/gamtiq/numgen)

 Creates objects that generate number sequences.
+Objects are iterable according to ECMAScript 6 (for example, they can be used in `for-of` loop).

 **Disclaimer:** this package does not have anything common with ECMAScript 6 generators nor with `yield` operator.